s7techlab/cckit/examples/erc20/README.md

  * an attribute associated with the client identity

-CCkit contains [identity](https://github.com/s7techlab/cckit/tree/master/identity) package with structures and functions can be used for implementing access control in chaincode.
+CCkit contains [identity](https://github.com/s7techlab/cckit/tree/master/identity) package with structures and functions can that be used for implementing access control in chaincode.

 ## Getting started with example